xiguaxigua/docusaurus-plugin-demo-block/README.md

 ## Config

-you can look this [config](./src/types/option-type.d.ts) file to find which config is supported
+you can check this [config](./src/types/option-type.d.ts) file to find which config is supported

 ### global config